-The Speak 810 is almost half a meter long and weighs almost precisely 1 kilogram.
-There is no carrying pouch or harder zipper case included with it.
+The Speak 810 is almost half a meter long and weighs approximately 1 kilogram.
+There is no carrying pouch, or harder zipper case included with it.
 In that sense, the Speak 810 is not exactly a ‘portable speakerphone’.

 Whereas such a device would spend most of its time in the conference room, a little protective bag would have been reassuring.

-Nevertheless, the Speak 810 is built solidly and it looks representative enough on any business desk.
+Nevertheless, the Speak 810 is built solidly and looks representative enough on any business desk.

 Like the other devices from the Speak series, the Speak 810 has touch-sensor buttons.
-They are very responsive and operating the speakerphone is a breeze from the start.
+They are very responsive, and operating the speakerphone is a breeze.

 The bottom part of the Speak 810 is designed as a cable management system.
 It accommodates the Speak 810’s USB cable and jack when not in use.
 This is a nice little touch, as it reduces the cable mess (an evident problem in some conference rooms).